Hardvan/FileHarvestor/app/README.md

 This script is a Python utility that reads the contents of specified files and writes them to both text and markdown files.
 If a file does not exist, it is added to a list of not found files.
 This tool is useful for consolidating and documenting the contents of multiple files in a directory.

-## FileHarvestor on PyPI

-View the package on PyPI: [FileHarvestor](https://pypi.org/project/FileHarvestor/)

 ## Features

 - Reads the contents of specified files.